 Craft Room / Study

-The Craft Room/Study is the smallest room in the house and was the only one without a wardrobe (lucky for us as we would've ripped it out!).
+The Craft Room/Study is the smallest room in the house and the only one without a wardrobe.
 It started life like the other rooms with daggy carpet, dusty blue blinds and boring beige walls.
+This may be the smallest room, but it is also all mine to do as I please with which means it's my book lovers crafting oasis room.

 Old blinds